daviddoria/libstreaming/README.md

 session.start();
 ```

 The **SessionBuilder** simply facilitates the creation of **Session** objects.
-The call to **setSurfaceHolder** is needed for video streaming, that should not come up as a surprise since Android requires a valid surface for recording video (It's an ennoying limitation of the **MediaRecorder** API).
-The call to **setContext** is optional but recommanded, it allows **H264Stream** objects and **AACStream** objects to store and recover data in the **SharedPreferences** of your app.
+The call to **setSurfaceHolder** is needed for video streaming, that should not come up as a surprise since Android requires a valid surface for recording video (It's an annoying limitation of the **MediaRecorder** API).
+The call to **setContext** is optional but recommended, it allows **H264Stream** objects and **AACStream** objects to store and recover data in the **SharedPreferences** of your app.
 Check the implementation of those two classes to find out exactly what data are stored.

 **Session** objects represents a streaming session to some peer.
 It contains one or more **Stream** objects that are started (resp. stopped) when the start() (resp. stop()) method is invoked.
 The method **setDestination** allows you to specify the ip address to which RTP and RTCP packets will be sent.
 The method **getSessionDescription** will return a SDP of the session in the form of a String.